percona/everest-doc/docs/install/helm_charts.md

 # Helm Chart

+!!! warning
+    Helm Chart is currently in Technical Preview.
+Early adopters are advised to use this feature only for testing purposes and not in production environments.
+Future releases may introduce breaking changes, and we cannot guarantee a migration path.

 ## Helm Chart overview

-[Helm](https://helm.sh/docs/) is a package manager for Kubernetes applications.
-A Helm chart is a bundle of pre-configured Kubernetes resources.
-Helm makes it easy to define, install, and manage complex Kubernetes applications.
+Helm is a package manager for Kubernetes applications.

+You can install Percona Everest using Helm as an alternative method.
+The Everest Helm chart can be set up with a single command and includes all the resources required to deploy and manage Everest on your Kubernetes cluster.
+For more information on Helm, refer to the official [documentation](https://helm.sh/docs/topics/charts/).

 ### Why use Helm Chart?

-Helm chart packages all the Kubernetes manifests (deployments, Services, ConfigMaps, RBAC resources, etc.) required by Percona Everest.
-Instead of manually writing and managing these resources, you can use a single Helm command to deploy the entire setup.
+The Helm chart simplifies the Percona Everest deployment process by packaging the configuration, dependencies, and templates.
+This streamlined approach ensures that everything can be set up smoothly without any hassle.

+## Install Percona Everest using Helm chart